Ten Tips for Priming an Effortless Meditation

 10. Being with all that you are

 Continue to breathe with all that you are – all that you think, all that you feel, all that you sense and all that you know.
 Gather yourself into the breath and let yourself drop into the vastness of your total being.
 Getting into this zone is a meditation in itself and you need do nothing more.
 However you are now ready for a further focussed meditation if that is what you have chosen.
 Enjoy.

-Maggie Kay is a talented and experienced Life Coach and a valued member of The Guided Meditation Site.
-Please follow this link to explore Maggie Kay's guided meditations.
+Maggie Kay is a talented and experienced Life Coach.
+Please follow this link to explore Maggie Kay's website.